Colosseum at Sunset in Rome

 Popular museums like the Uffizi and Vatican Museums, high-speed trains during peak season, and renowned restaurants should be booked well in advance.
 Major attractions like the Colosseum and Last Supper also require advance booking.

-Contact our Italy specialists to plan your perfect 2025 escape
+Connect with our Italy specialists to design your perfect 2026 escape with tailored stays and seamless planning.